Should I Live in Bali with my Baby?

-On the topic of bringing your baby to Bali, I thought I would ask the best person I know to answer this for you and that is my very dear friend Lee Anna who lived in Bali for 9 years with her daughter Shanti and Lee Anna is now five months away from finishing her Bachelor of Midwifery degree.
+On the topic of bringing your baby to Bali, I thought I would ask the best person I know to answer this for you and that is my very dear friend Lee Anna who lived in Bali for 9 years with her daughter, Shanti.
+Lee Anna also works as a midwife.

 How old was your daughter when you arrived in Bali and how did you feel about the hygiene?

-So what do you think about Siloam?
+So, what do you think about Siloam Hospital?
 Have you had any personal experiences there?